-There’s no doubt that green tea is one of the best beverage you can have after water.
+There’s no doubt that green tea is one of the best beverages you can have after water.
 Green tea has a number of health benefits that you can count on.
-Its antioxidants help in fighting with multiple types of diseases like skin problems, diabetes, kidney disease, obesity, cardiovascular disease, etc.
+Its antioxidants help in fighting multiple types of diseases like skin problems, diabetes, kidney disease, obesity, cardiovascular disease, etc.

 Green tea may lower heart disease risk and also contains less amount of caffeine than coffee and it also contains zero (0) calories if you consume it without any sweetener or sugar.

 But do you know how green tea is prepared in the correct way?

 If you are not aware of the correct procedure for making green tea, you might be missing a lot of health benefits and end up making a bitter green tea which might not a good experience.

 Green tea comes in a variety of forms like tea bags, powder, green tea leaves, etc. But make sure to use only the best green tea brands.